codurance/site/_posts/2016-10-16-getting-started-in-scala-on-android.md

 ---

-Scala can be used to build Android applications, as an alternative to Java and Kotlin.
+Scala can be used to build Android applications, as an alternative to Java or Kotlin.
 Unlike them, setting up an Android project in Scala with SBT is not straightforward, and can give us some headaches to get it right.
 To show how this can be done, we are going to create new project template using the Android SDK Plugin for SBT.

 ##Required tools
 In order to develop Android apps in Scala, you need a minimum set of tools: [SBT](http://www.scala-sbt.org/) and [Android SDK](https://developer.android.com/studio/index.html).

 ###Install SBT
-You can install SBT on Mac OSX using [brew](http://brew.sh/).
+You can install SBT on Mac OSX using [Homebrew](http://brew.sh/).

 ```bash
 $ brew install sbt